gamusdev/servlet-reactive-performance-test/README.md

 # WebFlux

 This is a simple CRUD WebFlux application.
+The Rest API follows the most common best practices.

 To maintain the test simple, an H2 database is used.
 This database is written in Java and loaded in memory.